-Do not record injuries or illnesses that occur when the employee is on travel status if they meet one of the exceptions listed below.If the employee . .You may use the following to determine if an injury or illness is work-related..You may use the following to determine if an injury or illness is work-related..When a traveling employee checks into a hotel, motel, or other temporary residence, they establish a "home away from home."
-You one or more days. must evaluate the employee's activities after they check into the hotel, motel, or other temporary residence for their work- relatedness in the same manner as you evaluate the activities of a nontraveling employee.
+Do not record injuries meet one of the exce s or illnesses that occur when the employee is on travel status if they potions listed below.
+If the employee You may use the following to determine if an injury or illness is work-related. checked into a hotel or motel for one or more days.
+When a traveling employee checks into a hotel, motel, or other temporary residence, they establish a "home away from home."
+You must evaluate the employee's activities after they check into the hotel, motel, or other temporary residence for their work- relatedness in the same manner as you evaluate the activities of a nontraveling employee.
 When the employee checks into the temporary residence, they have left the work environment.
 When the employee begins work each day, they re-enter the work environment.
 If the employee has established a "home away from home" and is reporting to a fixed worksite each day, you also do not consider injuries or illnesses work-related if they occur while the employee is commuting between the temporary residence and the job location. took a detour for personal reasons.
 Injuries or illnesses are not work-related if they occur while the employee is on a personal detour from a reasonably direct route of travel (e.g., took a side trip for personal reasons).